kooxuan/UTM-E-Portfolio/SOFTWARE ENGINEERING (SECJ2203)/README.md

 💻 SECJ2203 – Software Engineering

-This repository contains our group project for SECJ2203 Software Engineering at Universiti Teknologi Malaysia.
+This folder contains our group project for SECJ2203 Software Engineering at Universiti Teknologi Malaysia.

 The project documents the design and development of the MindWell Self-Help System, a mental health support platform.